koalalorenzo/blog/content/posts/201605-Please-do-not-ever-stop-learning-how-to-code/index.md

 date: 2016-05-14 16:12:15+02:00
 title: "Please do not EVER stop learning how to code!"
 tags:
  - old blog
  - learning
  - how to
  - software development
  - work
  - thoughts
+ - Today I learned
 ---
 I remember when I was 10 and my mother was worried about me staying too much in front of the computer, writing lines of weird text on a black and white screen;